futureverse/parallelly/vignettes/parallelly-12-remote-workers.md

 #> platform x86_64-pc-linux-gnu)
 ```

-To generalize to ar large number of workers, we can use the `rep()`
+Again, the `user` argument does not have to be specified, because it is configured in `~/.ssh/config`.

-function, e.g.
+To generalize to many workers, we can use the `rep()` function.
+For example,

 ```r
 workers <- c(rep("n1.remote.org", 3), rep("n2.remote.org", 4))
 ```

-will setup three workers on `n1.remote.org` and four on
+sets up three workers on `n1.remote.org` and four on `n2.remote.org`,
-`n2.remote.org`, totaling seven parallel workers.
+totaling seven parallel workers.

 ## Example: A mix of local and remote workers